Baron Samedi: Activities

-As well as being the master of the dead, Baron Samedi is also a giver of life.
-He can cure mortals of any disease or wound, so long as he thinks it is worthwhile.
+Among believers in Vodou, Baron Samedi is the master of the dead as well as a giver of life.
+He can cure mortals of any disease or wound so long as he thinks it is worthwhile.
 His powers are especially great when it comes to Vodou curses and black magic.
 Even if somebody has been afflicted by a hex that brings them to the verge of death, they will not die if The Baron refuses to dig their grave.
 So long as The Baron keeps them out of the ground, they are safe.

-In many Haitian cemeteries, the longest standing grave of male is designated as the grave of Baron Samedi.
+In many Haitian cemeteries the longest standing grave of male is designated as the grave of Baron Samedi.
 A cross (the kwa Bawon, meaning "Baron's cross") is placed at a crossroads in the cemetery to represent the point where the mortal and spiritual world cross.
 Often, a black top hat is placed on top of this cross.

-He also ensures that all corpses rot in the ground to stop any soul from being brought back as a zombie.
-What he demands in return depends on his mood.
-Sometimes he is content with his followers wearing black, white or purple clothes or using sacred objects; he may simply ask for a small gift of cigars, rum, black coffee, grilled peanuts, or bread.
-But sometimes The Baron requires a Vodou ceremony to help him cross over into this world.